vitorbronde/SQL/README.md

 # SQL

-Some queries in SQL, PostGreeSQL , SQLSERVER AND OTHERS
+Some queries in SQL, PostgreSQL , SQLSERVER AND OTHERS